Cost of Capital: Formula and Why it’s Essential

 Cost of Capital vs. Discount Rate: What is the Difference?

-When making investment decisions or evaluating projects, understanding the concepts of cost of capital and discount rate is crucial.
+When making investment decisions or evaluating projects, understanding the concepts of cost of capital notes, and discount rate is crucial.
 Both are financial metrics used to assess the required returns on investments, but they serve different purposes and are applied in distinct ways.
 Here’s a breakdown of their differences:

 Cost of Capital Discount rate